 9. Understand the child’s perspective

-To better understand your stubborn kid’s behavior, try to look at the situation from their perspective.
+To better understand your stubborn child’s behavior, try to look at the situation from their perspective.
 Put yourself in your child’s shoes and try to imagine what they must be going through to behave in such a way.
-The more you know your kid, the better you can deal with their stubborn streak.
+The more you know your child, the better you can deal with their stubborn streak.

-For example, if your child is not willing to do their homework, it is possible that he or she is overwhelmed by the task.
-If there is too much to do or if your child is not able to focus, you can help by breaking the homework into smaller tasks that can be completed in short time.
+For example, if your child is not willing to do their homework, he or she is overwhelmed by the task.
+If there is too much to do or if your child is not able to focus, you can help by breaking the homework into smaller tasks that can be completed in a short time.
 You could include short, one or two-minute breaks between the tasks to make the activity less stressful for them.

 10. Reinforce positive behavior

-For example, your kid may be saying “No!” to almost everything you say.
+For example, your child may be saying “No!” to almost everything you say.
 Think about it – do you say “No” a lot?
 If yes, you are reinforcing negative behavior by example.

-One way to change your stubborn kid’s negative responses is the “Yes” game, a clever strategy recommended by marriage and family therapist Susan Stiffelman.
+One way to change your stubborn child’s negative responses is the “Yes” game, a clever strategy recommended by marriage and family therapist Susan Stiffelman.

-When playing this game, your kid has to say “yes” or “no” to everything.
-Questions like “You love ice cream, don’t you?”, “Do you love playing with your toys?”, or “Do you want to see if your dinosaur floats in the bath tub tomorrow?” are likely to get a “Yes” from your child.
-The more your kid responds positively, the more they are likely to feel like they are being heard and appreciated.
+When playing this game, your child has to say “yes” or “no” to everything.
+Questions like “You love ice cream, don’t you?”
+“Do you love playing with your toys?” or “Do you want to see if your dinosaur floats in the bathtub tomorrow?” are likely to get a “Yes” from your child.
+The more your child responds positively, the more they are likely to feel like they are being heard and appreciated.